GEOS 220: Environmental History of Southwest

 Arizona State Museum

-The University of Arizona has many museums, most of which are on the main campus and free of charge to students.
-In this activity, you are to visit one of them, the Arizona State Museum, in order to learn about recent human-environment interactions in the Southwest.
+The University of Arizona has many museums, most of which are on the main campus and are free of charge to students.
+In this activity, please visit the Arizona State Museum in order to learn about human-environment interactions in the Southwest.
 The actual assignment is as follows:

 • The Museum is on the north side of University Blvd, across the street from Centennial Hall and west of Old Main.

-• Museum hours are 10-5 PM on Monday–Saturday; closed Sunday.
+• Museum hours are 10-4 PM on Tuesday–Saturday; closed Sunday.

 • Graded on depth and writing.